chrisfrees/Drywall/README.md

-Drywall v1.2
+Drywall
 =======

-Drywall is a simple HTML5 and CSS framework.
-Almost no styles, but has everything you need to get started on a new project.
+Drywall is a simple HTML/CSS framework.
+It uses Eric Meyer's CSS reset and the grid from Pure.